A05annex/HRVHS_SkyStone_Blocks/README.md

   * dpad right - move right *calibration_distance*.
 If you have the left bumper pressed, turn clockwise 90&deg;
   * dpad down - move backwards *calibration_distance*.

-  The above moves/rotations will ramp up to full speed by default.
-If the right bumper is pressed when the move/rotation is initiated.
+  The above moves/rotations will ramp up to full power by default.
+If the right bumper is pressed when the move/rotation is initiated it will only ramp up to half power.

   The default *calibration-distance* is 24" - which is one competition field floor tile.
 Ideally, you would pick the corner of a tile that you would return your robot to at the beginning of each calibration test.
 Each move/turn includes a ramp up to full